NativeLink

 }

-• dedup (box of DedupStore): A dedup store will take the inputs and run a rolling hash algorithm on them to slice the input into smaller parts then run a sha256 algorithm on the slice and if the object doesn’t already exist, upload the slice to the `content_store` using a new digest of just the slice.
-Once all parts exist, an Action-Cache-like digest will be built and uploaded to the `index_store` which will contain a reference to each chunk/digest of the uploaded file.
-Downloading a request will first grab the index from the `index_store`, and forward the download content of each chunk as if it were one file.
+A dedup store will take the inputs and run a rolling hash algorithm on them to slice the input into smaller parts then run a sha256 algorithm on the slice and if the object doesn't already exist, upload the slice to the content_store using a new digest of just the slice.
+Once all parts exist, an Action-Cache-like digest will be built and uploaded to the index_store which will contain a reference to each chunk/digest of the uploaded file.
+Downloading a request will first grab the index from the index_store, and forward the download content of each chunk as if it were one file.

-Note: This store pairs well when used with CompressionStore as the `content_store`, but never put DedupStore as the backend of CompressionStore as it will negate all the gains.
+Note: This store pairs well when used with CompressionSpec as the content_store, but never put DedupSpec as the backend of CompressionSpec as it will negate all the gains.

 "dedup": {